googlemaps/js-markerwithlabel/README.md

 ## Description

-The library creates and manages per-zoom-level clusters for large amounts of markers.
+The library provides Markers with labels for Google Maps Platform.

 > **Note**: This library is the nearly the same interface as the existing library `@google/markerwithlabel`, but renamed and in its own repository.
 All future development will continue here.

 > **Note**: There are some breaking changes from `@google/markerwithlabel` including anchor position.
-This should be consider a major version bump!
+This should be considered a major version bump!

 ## Install